 It is important to emphasize that the results from this project do not just tell the story of how the current landscape compares to historical ones at one point in time and space, but also the direction of travel for this landscape.
 Projecting the study area seral-stage patterns forward in time over several decades suggests that current policies and practices will only take this landscape further beyond NRV in the not too distant future.
-Existing requirements that limit harvesting in caribou zones will only magnify this trend.
+Existing requirements that limit disturbance in caribou zones will only magnify this trend.
 In other words, the most likely scenario is that in 20 years Table 5 will be mostly red.
-From an ecosystem-based management (EBM) perspective, this is not just an unbalanced landscape today, but one that is ultimately headed in the wrong direction in terms of resilience and sustainability in the absence of significant changes to policies and practices as regards how we manage all forms of disturbance activities.
-Lastly, the longer we avoid making changes to policies and practices, the more difficult, risky, and costly it will be to reverse this trend.
+From an ecosystem-based management (EBM) perspective, this is not just an unbalanced landscape, but one that is ultimately headed in the wrong direction in terms of resilience and sustainability in the absence of significant changes to policies and practices as regards how we manage all forms of disturbance activities.
+Lastly, given the massive amount of forest in the 80-110 year range in the study area today, the longer we avoid making changes to policies and practices, the more difficult, risky, and costly it will be to reverse this trend.